June 2020 update

 Great news!
 All 57 chapters of Dark Farm are now available to read, completely free, on this site.

-I’m doing a final wave of edits, so if you have any suggestions (or God forbid, find any errors!), please let me know by writing to me at email@example.com.
+Dark Farm is presently with professional editors, so if you have any suggestions for improvement, please let me know by writing me at email@example.com.

 “Flesh that is yours shall Z’garh Khrl’ur bestow.
 Inside you Kragn dwells, and to Kragn shall you return.”

 A family of campers has been slaughtered, and Sam Morgan from the National Security Office is scouring the Six Hills for the killers.
 In nearby Quorn, Kane Gates struggles to come to terms with his own family tragedy.
 And now he has to battle the sinister Wilfred Waite, who is bent on corrupting his brother and unleashing hell on earth.
-When the headstrong Arika Livingston appears in Quorn to investigate a reported dragon attack, Kane finds himself with a valuable ally.
+When research assistant Arika Livingston appears in Quorn to investigate reports of a dragon attack, Kane finds himself with a valuable ally.
 But what is Arika’s real agenda?
 And what is her connection to Sam Morgan and the Dark farm?
-The horrors lurking beneath the Dark farm will threaten the future of the brothers and begin a chain of events that may lead to the end of all existence.
+The horrors lurking beneath the Dark farm will threaten the future of the brothers and begin a chain of events that may lead to the annihilation of existence itself.

 Dark Farm is the first book in the Z’garh Khrl’ur trilogy.
 As its star heats up and its planet begins to burn, the primordial Z’garh Khrl’ur plots its escape to Earth.
 It has help from ancient cults, opposed for centuries by the might of a supernatural society, and now new and unlikely heroes are emerging to lead the final battle.